westwind79/docs/modules/sample-modules/read_uploaded_files_securely.md

 For other types of documents, such as PDFs, Word documents, ZIP files, etc., the file will be downloaded as an attachment, preventing it from being opened in the back office context.

-This controller, SecuredFileReaderController, is defined as a service in src/PrestaShopBundle/Resources/config/services/bundle/controller.yml.
+This controller, `SecuredFileReaderController`, is defined as a service in `src/PrestaShopBundle/Resources/config/services/bundle/controller.yml`.
 This means it can be decorated, allowing you to manage file types whose extensions are not listed in the controller.